-- static and frequency-dependent polarizabilities within the SCF approximation - static and frequency-dependent polarizabilities within the timedependent Kohn-Sham formalism, including hybrid functionals such as B3-LYP - electronic excitations within the RHF and UHF CI(S) restricted CI method escf
+- static and frequency-dependent polarizabilities within the SCF approximation statpt aoforce escf

-- electronic excitations within the so-called SCF-RPA approximation (poles of the frequency dependent polarizability) - electronic excitations within the time dependent Kohn-Sham formalism (adiabatic approximation).
-It can be very efficient to use the RI approximation here, provided that the functional is of nonhybrid type: we recommend B-P86 (but slightly better results are obtained for the hybrid functional B3-LYP) [22]. - -stability analysis of single-determinant closed-shell wave functions (second derivative of energy with respect to orbital rotations) [23].
+- static and frequency-dependent polarizabilities within the timedependent Kohn-Sham formalism, including hybrid functionals such as B3-LYP - electronic excitations within the RHF and UHF CI(S) restricted CI method - electronic excitations within the so-called SCF-RPA approximation (poles of the frequency dependent polarizability) - electronic excitations within the time dependent Kohn-Sham formalism (adiabatic approximation).
+It can be very efficient to use the RI approximation here, provided that the functional is of nonhybrid type: we recommend B-P86 (but slightly better results are obtained for the hybrid functional B3-LYP) [25]. - -stability analysis of single-determinant closed-shell wave functions (second derivative of energy with respect to orbital rotations) [26]. - -relativistic two-component calculations [27-29] - -Bethe-Salpeter equation (BSE) [29-33] and the GW method [34-37]